wyuinche/mitum-mnemonic-exj/README.md

 This is the example to generate mnemonic and mitum Keypair with or without seed.

-This example use ether private key as seed and you should know that seed length must be 32.
+This example use ether private key as seed and you should know that seed length for mitum keypair must be 32byte(256bit).

 ## Prerequisite